General counsel role and job description

 Get a demo

-How to become a general counsel
+How do you become a general counsel?

 Technical legal expertise

-Technical legal expertise is a must-have for any general counsel.
-The GC needs to be able to handle a variety of matters, from complex, lengthy projects like a funding round or an acquisition, to the day-to-day admin work like routine contract negotiation or employment-related issues.
+The day-to-day role of general counsel can range from complex, lengthy projects like a funding round or an acquisition, to everyday admin work like routine contract negotiation or employment-related issues.

 If you’re looking for more information on the types of employment-related queries an in-house lawyer may have to address and resolve, check out our employment primer.